annarosenberg-lab/Disk-Emulator/README.md

 # Disk-Emulator
-Authors: Anna Rosenberg and Thomas Ryan
+Authors: Anna Rosenberg and Thomas Ryan\n
 We left some of our libTinyFS functions untested because ran out of time.